alanvan0502/LinhRecipe/README.md

 This App provides a sample for the use of the latest technologies in Android.
 The technology stack includes:
 1. Android MVVM Pattern
+2. Dependency Injection Framework (Kodein DI)
-2. Retrofit
+3. Retrofit
-3. RxJava2
+4. RxJava2
-4. Android Paging Library
+5. Android Paging Library
-5. Navigation Component
+6. Navigation Component
-6. Airbnb Epoxy Library
+7. Airbnb Epoxy Library